-MH4754 Multivariable Calculus Real vector spaces of dimension n, lines and planes, curves and surfaces.
+Autumn Sem ester - Year 4 MH4754 Multivariable Calculus Real vector spaces of dimension n, lines and planes, curves and surfaces.
 Calculus of several variables, continuity and derivative.
 Double and line integrals, surface and volume integrals.
 Introduction to ordinary and partial differential equations.
-Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for MH4757 Geometry Euclidean and Non Euclidean Geometry Basic notions and theorems of Euclidean geometry; analytic geometry; geometric constructions; transformations and symmetry; vectors and dot product; non-Euclidean geometry. relevant modules.
 Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for relevant modules.

-MH4722 Introduction to Angle, distance, length, area; coordinates; lines, triangles and circles; Given the varying levels of

-Geometry geometric constructions; congruence and similarity. ability of incoming

-international exchange

-students, they are required

-to contact the HoD directly

-in advance to enquire

-about their suitability for

-relevant modules.

-Spring Seme ster - Year 2

-MH4724 Introduction to Description of sample data, probability theory, random variables, probability Given the varying levels of

-Statistics distributions, sampling theory, estimation, hypothesis testing, correlation and ability of incoming

-regression, testing methods. international exchange

-students, they are required

-to contact the HoD directly

-in advance to enquire

-about their suitability for

-relevant modules.

-MH4764 Calculus II: Integration Maxima and minima, boundedness of continuous functions on closed intervals, Rolle's Given the varying levels of

-Theorem, Mean Value Theorem, increasing and decreasing functions ability of incoming

-antiderivatives, indefinite integrals, integration by parts, substitution international exchange

-area, Riemann sums, definite integrals, least upper bound, greatest lower bound students, they are required

-Fundamental Theorem of Calculus, Taylor's Formula to contact the HoD directly

-infinite series, convergence. in advance to enquire

-about their suitability for

-relevant modules.
+MH4757 Geometry Euclidean and Non Euclidean Geometry Basic notions and theorems of Euclidean geometry; analytic geometry; geometric constructions; transformations and symmetry; vectors and dot product; non-Euclidean geometry.
+Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for relevant modules.

+Spring Seme ster - Year 1 MH4722 Introduction to Geometry Angle, distance, length, area; coordinates; lines, triangles and circles; geometric constructions; congruence and similarity.
+Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for relevant modules.
+Spring Seme ster - Year 2 MH4724 Introduction to Statistics Description of sample data, probability theory, random variables, probability distributions, sampling theory, estimation, hypothesis testing, correlation and regression, testing methods.
+Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for relevant modules.
+MH4764 Calculus II: Integration Maxima and minima, boundedness of continuous functions on closed intervals, Rolle's Theorem, Mean Value Theorem, increasing and decreasing functions antiderivatives, indefinite integrals, integration by parts, substitution area, Riemann sums, definite integrals, least upper bound, greatest lower bound Fundamental Theorem of Calculus, Taylor's Formula infinite series, convergence.
+Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for relevant modules.